pregnant woman feeling alone, looking out the window

 You can look for a local pregnancy or parenting support group in your area.
 “Talking to a healthcare provider about local resources including support groups or informational groups, such as childbirth or breastfeeding classes, can be helpful,” says Kelley.

 These classes are also good places to meet others and help you feel like part of a community.
-You can also talk to other pregnant people online in places like the Twill Care community.
+You can also talk to other pregnant people here in our community and in other online groups.

 Ask for Help in Specific Ways